 Go to Settings > Cost of Goods Sold and "Enable Cost of Goods Sold".
 Set your accounts to map to your accounting software here as well.

 Pro tip: After creating accounts in your accounting system, you can force the cache to refresh under Settings > Connections in A2X, so that they appear in A2X.

 Once you have saved your Settings here, head on over to your Deposits list and click review on a deposit to review the Cost of Goods Sold entry.
 Expand the Cost Of Goods Sold entry and you will see that the number and cost of items sold now show:

 If you do not see any cost information in your deposit when you review it, click the 'refresh' link for that deposit, this will force A2X to apply the newly uploaded costs and settings to this deposit.

 After you enable COGS in the A2X settings, upload your costs and configure your asset and expense accounts, you will need to refresh any old deposit periods that you wish to calculate the COGS data for.
-You can do this on a single deposit by clicking the Refresh link, or use the bulk tools (click the little Actions menu) to refresh multiple deposit periods at once.
+You can do this on a single deposit by clicking the Refresh link or using the bulk tools (click the little Actions menu) to refresh multiple deposit periods at once.

 As each Deposit is processed, the quantity of product sold is calculated and the cost value of the product is totaled into invoices in the same way as the sales and fees.

 You can upload different cost data and refresh a Deposit to have A2X re-calculate the new cost of goods sold values by clicking Refresh.